 Before starting "Step 4", please boot back into Normal mode, in case you are currently in Safe Mode.

-What is Santa Encryptor ransomware and how does it work?
+What is Santa Encryptor Ransomware?

-How to open .Santa Encryptor files?
+How to Open .Santa Encryptor files?

-What to Do If nothing works?
+What to Do If a Decryptor Does Not Work?

-How to Report Ransomware to Authorities?
+Can I Report Ransomware to Authorities?